N0Dr4m4L4m4/amd/README.md

 5. Now we have the required libaries, during the next step we configure the connection✨

 ## 3) Configure your database connection
-1. Open the database.ini that is in frontend/app/ directory
+1. Open the `database.ini` that is in the directory `frontend/app/`
 2. Fill it with your given data at the first tutorial, where you initialized you postgresql database
 3. Most of your username is the name of your database concatenate with ```_rw``` e.g. your databases name is ```example``` then your username is ```example_rw```
 4. Also fill out your given password but the *host* with ```pgsql.hrz.tu-chemnitz.de``` is always the same